OathPros/COMP3/source/containers/utility-panes.rst

 When to Use
 -----------

-Use a sidebar to display additional controls, locations or information alongside the main window view.
+Use a utility pane to display additional controls, locations or information alongside the main window view.
 The content of the utility pane should be relevant to the main view, and can include things like a tools palette, browser history, spell checking results, or document metadata.

 Guidelines
 ----------